-The other source of demographic and socioeconomic data on Kuwait is the Central Statistical Office (CSO), operating within the Planning Ministry.
-The

-CSO has conducted ten population and housing censuses since its inception in 1957.
+Another source of demographic and socioeconomic data on Kuwait is the Central Statistical Office (CSO), operating within the Planning Ministry.
+The CSO has conducted ten population and housing censuses since its inception in 1957.

-Since 1995 a marked discrepancy was witnessed between PACI' and CSO' population figures.
-PACI' database is connected electronically with other administrations and bodies registering demographic events and professional/ residency issues (births and death; departures and arrivals; end of service, residency and ID deliveries, etc.).
+Since 1995 a marked discrepancy was witnessed between PACI's and CSO's population figures.
+PACI's database is connected electronically with other administrations and bodies registering demographic events and professional/ residency issues (births and death; departures and arrivals; end of service, residency and ID deliveries, etc.).